 The question is, does your employee really have to stop by the facility just to clock in and out?
 Wouldn’t it be counterproductive to do so if this is the only reason they need to appear in the office physically?

 This is where time tracking systems like AMGtime play an important role.
 They allow remote time tracking and submission of attendance data with the help of a mobile application.
 They can literally time in and out anywhere they are.
 And should you need to double-check as to whether or not your employee is where he claims to be, some features allow you to track their exact location as well, with Google Map integration.

 All of the technologies that we have featured so far pertain to employees and workflow management, but not to patients per se.
 This is where Electronic Medical Records (or EMR) systems come in.

-In a nutshell, an EMR is software that digitally records all patient-related health information within a single facility.
-It will also provide access to multiple care facilities and even to your patients should your organization decides to.
+In a nutshell, an EMR is a software that digitally records all patient-related health information within a single facility.
+It will also provide access to multiple care facilities and even your patients should your organization decide.

 It can significantly improve medical practices on so many levels, such as providing physicians with accurate records on previous diagnoses, prescriptions, and laboratory test results.
 It can also improve the assessment of drug interactions, backed with actual data.
 And open a gate into a variety of disease management tools.

-Unfortunately, regardless of its benefits, only a number of health care facilities in the United States have transitioned to this method of record-keeping.
-High-capital costs and insufficient support when it comes to employee usage training are among the top reasons why a lot of facilities have yet to integrate their current practices with this type of system.
+Unfortunately, regardless of its benefits, only several health care facilities in the United States have transitioned to this method of record-keeping.
+High capital costs and insufficient support for employee usage training are among the top reasons why many facilities have yet to integrate their current practices with this type of system.

 5. Robotic Surgery